 You are obliged to work the hours set out in your contract terms.
-Your contract may also contain an express term about overtime – for example, that "reasonable overtime may from time to time be required, in accordance with the needs of the business".
+Your contract may also say something specific about overtime – for example, that "reasonable overtime may from time to time be required, in accordance with the needs of the business".

 Your employer needs to have a clear policy in place about how overtime is requested, authorised and recorded, and about how overtime pay is calculated.

-If you are an hourly paid worker, you must be paid for all overtime worked at the request of the employer.
-You should receive whatever is the contractual hourly rate for the extra hours worked, which must be at least the National Minimum Wage.
+If you are an hourly-paid worker, you must be paid for all overtime worked at the request of the employer.
+You should receive whatever is the contractual hourly rate for the extra hours worked, but in any event, your average basic pay (that is, your pay before taking into account any enhancements such as “time-and-a-half”), for each ‘pay reference period’, must be at least the National Minimum Wage.

 If you are having problems with unwanted overtime, speak to your manager if you feel that you can.
 You should also take advice from your union if you have one.
 There may be others at your workplace in the same position as you, and a collective approach may be the best way forward.
 If you would like to become a member of a union but are unsure which one to join, use our Union Finder tool.